-- Shall have no right, title, claim, or interest to any commission or bonus, including Pruvit bucks, from the sales generated by the Promoter’s former Organization or any other payments in association with the Promoter’s terminated Account;
+- Shall have no right, title, claim, or interest to any commission or bonus, including Pruvit points, from the sales generated by the Promoter’s former Organization or any other payments in association with the Promoter’s terminated Account;

 - Effectively waives any and all claims to property rights or any interest in or to the Promoter’s former downline Organization and Account; and

-- Shall receive commissions and bonuses only for the last full pay period in which the Promoter was active prior to termination, less any amounts withheld during an investigation preceding an involuntary termination, less Pruvit bucks which are not redeemable for cash, and less any other amounts owed to Company.
+- Shall receive commissions and bonuses only for the last full pay period in which the Promoter was active prior to termination, less any amounts withheld during an investigation preceding an involuntary termination, less Pruvit points which are not redeemable for cash, and less any other amounts owed to Company.

 4.5 Modifying a Promoter’s Account